 About Us

-The Alzheimer's Disease Center (ADC) is one of 32 centers funded by the National Institute on Aging to evaluate patients and to conduct scientific research into the cause(s) of Alzheimer's disease.
+The Alzheimer's Disease Center (ADC) is one of 32 centers funded by the National Institute on Aging to conduct scientific research into the cause(s) of Alzheimer's disease.

-The ADC can be found within the neurology clinic suite located on the 4th floor of the James W. Aston Ambulatory Care Center at 5303 Harry Hines Boulevard, Dallas, Texas.
-The Aston Care Center offers valet parking and is northwest of downtown Dallas on the UT Southwestern Medical Center Campus.
-The center also offers individuals an opportunity to participate in clinical research to aid in finding better treatments for Alzheimer's disease.
+The ADC can be found within the Neurology Clinic suite located on the 4th floor of the James W. Aston Ambulatory Care Center at 5303 Harry Hines Blvd., Dallas, Texas.
+The Aston Ambulatory Care Center offers valet parking.

 Administrative Core

-The ADC is directed by Roger N. Rosenberg, M.D., Professor of Neurology and Abe (Brunky) Morris and William Zale Distinguished Chair in Neurology.
+The ADC is directed by Marc Diamond, M.D., Professor of Neurology and Neurotherapeutics, Neuroscience and Distinguished Chair in Basic Brain Injury and Repair.

 Clinical Core